ustc-ivclab/ustc-ivclab.github.io/_posts/activity/academic/2023-05-24-ISCAS-competition.md

 The 2023 ISCAS Grand Challenge on Neural Network-based Video Coding is a globally recognized competition that attracts top talent in the field of video coding, driving innovation and pushing the boundaries of technology.
 The USTC-IVC team primarily consisting of Sheng Xihua, their exceptional skills and expertise allowed them to surpass fierce competition and secure the championship in the End-to-End Video Coding track.

-Sheng Xihua, a highly talented student from the IVC Lab, showcased remarkable technical proficiency and a relentless dedication to excellence throughout the competition.
-His contributions in addressing complex video coding challenges have made a significant impact, leading to more efficient and high-quality video transmission solutions.

-The IVC Lab at USTC has long been at the forefront of video coding research and development, renowned for its expertise and innovative approaches.
-The team's success in the 2023 ISCAS Grand Challenge further solidifies their reputation as leaders in the field.

-During the official award ceremony on May 24th, Sheng Xihua, on behalf of the USTC-IVC team, received the championship certificate.
-We extend our heartfelt congratulations to Sheng Xihua for his exceptional leadership and commendable teamwork.
-We would also like to express our gratitude to the mentors, the university, and all those who have provided unwavering support to the USTC-IVC team.

-Sheng Xihua's achievement is a testament to his remarkable talent, perseverance, and dedication.
-As the USTC-IVC team continues its journey, they remain committed to advancing the field of video coding, striving for enhanced audiovisual experiences, and raising the overall quality of video transmission.

 ## Photos